 Bachelor’s Degrees in Dietetics

-An online bachelor’s degree for dieticians will be conferred as a Bachelor of Science (BS) or a Bachelor of Arts (BA) depending on the program emphasis.
-The bachelor’s degree in dietetics is a 4-year program that blends liberal arts education such as communications, English, philosophy, and psychology with core degree courses.
-The core dietetics bachelor of science program will typically include classes such as: principles of nutrition, world nutrition, fundamentals of dietetics, life cycle nutrition, food science, dietetic management, medical nutrition, management of dietary systems, applied dietetic management of nutrition programs, sports nutrition, community health, nutrition counseling, clinical physiology, and nutrition & biochemistry.
+The core dietetics bachelor of science program will typically include classes such as: principles of nutrition, life cycle nutrition, world nutrition, food science, fundamentals of dietetics, dietetic management, applied dietic management, medical nutrition, sports nutrition, management of dietary systems, community health, biochemistry, nutrition counseling, and clinical physiology.
 Students earning a BS or BA in dietetics will be ready to launch a career in general dietetics for public and private organizations of all types.